Greybody Factor, Resonant Frequencies, and Entropy Quantization of Charged Scalar Fields in the Kerr-EMDA Black Hole

 Here $r_s = 2M$ is the Schwarzschild radius, $a=J/M$ is the angular momentum per unit mass, and $D$ is the dilaton parameter.
 When the asymptotic value of the dilaton field vanishes ($\Phi_0=0$), the dilaton parameter is related to the BH electric charge $Q$ through

 The horizons are located at the roots of $\Delta=0$:

 A sub-extremal (two-horizon) BH exists when $(M+D)^2 > a^2$; the extremal limit corresponds to $(M+D)^2 = a^2$, where the two horizons merge.
-Setting $D=0$ recovers the Kerr geometry, while setting $a=0$ reduces the metric to the static Gibbons-Maeda-Garfinkle-Horowitz-Strominger (GMGHS) solution~\cite{Gibbons:1988rs,Garfinkle:1990qj}.
-Unlike the Kerr-Newman BH in Einstein-Maxwell theory, the dilaton coupling shifts both horizons outward (since $D>0$ adds to $M$ in Eq.~\eqref{horizons}), which has measurable consequences for the thermodynamics and the scattering properties discussed in the later sections.
+Setting $D=0$ recovers the Kerr geometry, while setting $a=0$ reduces the metric to the static Gibbons-Maeda-Garfinkle-Horowitz-Strominger (GMGHS) solution~\cite{Gibbons:1988rs,Garfinkle:1990qj}. {The full domain of existence of charged, rotating BHs in Einstein-Maxwell-dilaton theory at arbitrary dilaton coupling $\gamma$ (with $\gamma = 1$ corresponding to the EMDA/Kerr-Sen case) has been mapped out numerically by Herdeiro, Radu, and dos~Santos~Costa~Filho~\cite{Herdeiro:2025blx}, who also characterized the approach to the zero-temperature regime.
+For the extremal sector at $\gamma = 1$, Bl\'{a}zquez-Salcedo \emph{et al.}~\cite{Blazquez-Salcedo:2025cpu} constructed spinning extremal dyonic solutions and performed a near-horizon analysis that complements the analytical treatment of extremality developed in Sec.~\ref{sec4b} below.} Unlike the Kerr-Newman BH in Einstein-Maxwell theory, the dilaton coupling shifts both horizons outward (since $D>0$ adds to $M$ in Eq.~\eqref{horizons}), which has measurable consequences for the thermodynamics and the scattering properties discussed in the later sections.